Off Grid Living: Costs, Considerations and Preparation

 Not surprisingly, land in California and the Northeast USA is costly.
 An acre of farmland in California averages $8,400.
 The states with the cheapest land (average of under $2,000 per acre for farmland) are:

-In Nevada, for example, I was able to find 20 acres of land plus a small home (in need of renovation) listed for sale at just $7,300.
+In Nevada, for example, I found 20 acres of land plus a small home (in need of renovation) listed for sale at just $7,300.

-Many places are now giving away free land to attract new residents and combat population decline.
+Many places now give away free land to attract new residents and combat population decline.
 This is particularly true in the Plains States like Kansas and Nebraska.

 The downside is that most of these free lots are pretty small.
-Many of them are located close to cities or towns, which means that strict zoning laws are likely in place.
-You might not be able to carry out the off-grid projects you are dreaming about.
+Many are located close to cities or towns, so strict zoning laws are likely in place.
+You might be unable to carry out the off-grid projects you dream about.

 2. Shelter